What is Vastu Purusha Mandala?

 What is the logic behind the positioning of rooms according to Vastu Purusha Mandala?

-WHAT IS THE LEGEND OF VASTU PURUSHA?
+WHAT IS THE VASTU PURUSHA MANDALA?

 The diagram shown above, known as Vastu Purusha Mandala, is a metaphysical square plan that illustrates how the Vastu Purusha was pinned down by Brahma and 44 Gods – face down, with his head to the North-East and his feet towards the South-West.